 Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

 Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-Some of the cancers that most often affect women are breast, colorectal, endometrial, lung, cervical, skin, and ovarian cancers.
+Some of the cancers that most often affect women are breast, colorectal, lung, cervical, endometrial, ovarian, and skin.
 Knowing about these cancers and what you can do to help prevent them or find them early (when they are small, haven't spread, and might be easier to treat) may help save your life.

 The American Cancer Society recommends the following for women at average risk for breast cancer:

 Screening should continue as long as a woman is in good health and is expected to live at least 10 more years.

 If you're getting a mammogram for breast cancer screening, you should know: